-Integrating Liberal Arts Into Business Education
+Integrating Liberal Arts & Business at Universities

 The world of business is undergoing seismic changes in the face of globalization.
 More than ever, the liberal arts are relevant for preparing the future generation of business leaders.